RenellK/api-design/README.md

 ## Extension Pack Summary

 - Project-manager: Perfect for easily switching between projects.
-- swagger-viewer, for API design and documentation.
+- Swagger-viewer, for API design and documentation.
 - Spectral by Spotlight, an open API linter.
 - Partial-diff, to quickly see changes between API version.
 - Plantuml, perfect for data modelling.